angeldothycodes/networking-refresh/Network+_InterviewQuestions.md

 ### 2. Your company is expanding.
 What network topology would you recommend for scalability and ease of troubleshooting — star, mesh, or hybrid?
 Why?

-If my company is expanindg thatmeans I need to use the star topology
+If my company is expanding and ease of toubleshooting is a priority, I need to use the star topology because each devices has its own separate cable that connects them to the central device like a switch

 ### 3. Describe the three-tier hierarchical network model.
 What role does each layer play in a corporate environment?

+Core layer
+Distribution layer
+Access layer

 ### 4. A small business has a limited budget but needs network reliability.
 Would you recommend a collapsed-core architecture or a full three-tier model?
 Justify your answer.